Chart Color Schemes

 Coes Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Coes Creek dwelling structure, as per the latest Census, consisted of 98.5% houses and 1.5% other dwellings.
-In comparison, Non-Metro Qld had 82.9% houses and 17.0% other dwellings.
-Home ownership in Coes Creek was at 36.4%, with mortgaged dwellings at 50.8% and rented ones at 12.7%.
+In Coes Creek, as per the latest Census evaluation, 98.5% of dwellings were houses, with the remaining 1.5% comprising semi-detached homes, apartments, and other dwelling types.
+This contrasts with Non-Metro Qld's figures of 82.9% houses and 17.0% other dwellings.
+Home ownership in Coes Creek stood at 36.4%, with mortgaged properties making up 50.8% and rented dwellings accounting for 12.7%.
 The median monthly mortgage repayment in the area was $1,733, lower than Non-Metro Qld's average of $1,777.
-The median weekly rent figure in Coes Creek was $443, higher than Non-Metro Qld's $385 and Australia's national figure of $375.
-Nationally, Coes Creek's mortgage repayments were lower than the Australian average of $1,863.
+Weekly rent figures were recorded at $443 in Coes Creek, compared to Non-Metro Qld's $385.
+Nationally, Coes Creek's median monthly mortgage repayments are below the Australian average of $1,863, while weekly rents are substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing